filbeam/contracts/SPEC.md

 - **Purpose**: Settles cache-miss payment rails for multiple datasets in a single transaction
 - **Calculation Period**: From last cache-miss settlement epoch + 1 to max reported epoch
 - **Settlement Logic**:
-  - Use accumulated cache-miss amount (calculated at report time)
+  - Retrieves rail ID from FWSS DataSetInfo
+  - Fetches rail details from Payments contract to get `lockupFixed`
+  - Calculates settleable amount: `min(accumulated_amount, rail.lockupFixed)`
-  - Only calls FWSS contract if amount > 0 (gas optimization)
+  - Only calls FWSS contract if settleable amount > 0
-  - Reset accumulated cache-miss amount to zero
+  - Reduces accumulated cache-miss amount by settled amount (may leave remainder)
+- **State Updates**:
-- **State Updates**: Update last cache-miss settlement epoch to max reported epoch
+  - Update last cache-miss settlement epoch to max reported epoch
+  - Reduce accumulated amount by settled amount (not reset to zero if partial)
 - **Requirements**: None - gracefully skips datasets that cannot be settled
 - **Batch Processing**:
   - Processes each dataset independently (non-reverting)
   - Skips uninitialized datasets or those without new usage
+  - Skips datasets without valid rail configuration
   - Continues processing even if some datasets cannot be settled
+- **Partial Settlement**: Supports partial settlements when `accumulated_amount > lockupFixed`
-- **Events**: Emits `CacheMissSettlement` event only for successfully settled datasets
+- **Events**: Emits `CacheMissSettlement` event with actual settled amount (may be less than accumulated)
 - **Independent Operation**: Can be called independently of CDN settlement

 #### Payment Rail Termination